September 2023

 • The Assessments will help develop your reflective and research practice and encourage you to hone and focus your Chaplaincy.

-• Delivery of the courses is Hybrid.
-You will be expected to attend 5x weekends a year in Birmingham.
-This is supported by online learning to enable you to incorporate it into your busy work and personal life.
+• Delivery of the courses is in person, once a year at Birmingham Newman Campus and the other sessions are held at Birmingham Children’s Hospital.
+You will be expected to attend a number of weekends a year in Birmingham.
+This is supported by tutorials and online learning embedded into the Virtual Learning Environment to enable you to incorporate it into your busy work and personal life.

-• Year A Semester 1: Chaplaincy: Principles and Practices (20 credits)
+• Year A Semester 1: Chaplaincy: Principles and Practice (20 credits)

 • Year B Semester 1: Understanding Spirituality (20 credits)

-• Year A or B Semester 2: Reflective Practice (20 credits – you have a year to complete this)
+• Year A and B Semester 2: Reflective practice (20 credits)

 The core module of Chaplaincy: Principles and Practice explores an understanding of your role in institutional settings basing your practice as a Chaplain on a secure grasp of your own values, faith and work context as well as exploring models of pastoral care.